agateau/plouf/README.md

 # About the source code

 The source code for the game is in the `plouf.AMOS` file.
-A `.AMOS` file is a binary format, bundling together the source code and the program assets.
-You need the AMOS Editor to read it.
+Note that `.AMOS` files are binary format, bundling together the source code and the program assets.
+You need the AMOS Editor to read them.

 There was also an asset editor named "Plouf!
 Config".
 This editor was available with the full version.
 Its source code is in `plouf config.AMOS`.

-Note that while all visible strings have been translated to English, I did not go through the trouble of translating the source code: all comments, variables and procedure names are still in French.
+All visible strings have been translated to English, but I did not go through the trouble of translating the source code: all comments, variables and procedure names are still in French.

 ## Compiling a new version of Plouf!

-(This section is more like a personal note in case I decide to work on Plouf! again.)
+(This section is more like a personal note in case I decide to work on Plouf! again)

 Make sure AMOS Compiler has been installed on AMOS main disk.

 - Start AMOS
 - Open Compiler.AMOS
-- Click the target button until it reads "Cli"
+- Click the top-right button until it reads "Cli"
 - Click the "Compile" button
 - As source code: use `Plouf.AMOS`
 - As destination: enter `Plouf!`